 Does insurance or Medicaid cover Nutrivene?

 Parents have informed us that some insurance companies are covering Nutrivene.
 Typically this requires a letter of medical necessity from the doctor and a written prescription.
 We do not bill insurance companies.
 You would need to submit your International Nutrition invoice along with a claim form to your insurance company.
 Some states are covering Nutrivene through Medicaid waivers.
 You should speak with your program services coordinator or caseworker to find out if and/or how you can obtain coverage.
-Many Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) allow individuals to pay for needed Natural Supplements with pre-tax dollars.
+Many Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) allow individuals to pay for needed dietary supplements with pre-tax dollars.